benfok/tech-blog/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 This app is a CMS-style blog site similar to a Wordpress site, where users can publish their blog posts and comment on other developers’ posts as well.
 It allows guerst users to view posts, but requires sign-up or login in order to create posts or add comments.
 Once logged in, users can view their dashboard to see and edit their own posts.
 Users are automatically logged out after 1 minute of inactivity.
 This app is written in JavaScript, uses Handlebars.js to render dynamic HTML to a page layout and creates, reads, updates and deletes data within a MySQL database.
-The app is deployed using Node.js on Heroku.
+The app is deployed using Node.js on Cyclic.

 <details>
 <summary><strong>Table of Contents</strong></summary>